 Title tags must exist on every single page.
 Title tags should contain the unit name followed by "Northwestern University."
 The following format is highly recommended:

 Page Title: Unit Title - Northwestern University

-The title is one importent element for Search Engine Optimization (SEO).
+The title is one important element for Search Engine Optimization (SEO).
 For more about how the title and other format elements contribute to SEO, see Optimizing Your Content for Search.

-- The University Search is required on all pages, except when there is a conflicting search function on the page (e.g. Jobs, Plan-It Purple).
+- The University Search form is required on all pages, except when there is a conflicting search function on the page (for example: PlanIt Purple).
 In the case of a conflicting search function, a link to the Northwestern Search must be provided on the page.

-- The search function must search the top-level Northwestern site and also be configured to search the site the page is located on, unless the site consists of a single page.
+- The search form should search the site the page is located on, unless the site consists of a single page or is password-protected.